7-6004059-C-T

 Hereditary cancer-predisposing syndrome Pathogenic:1

-Likely pathogenic, criteria provided, single submitter | clinical testing | Ambry Genetics | Sep 21, 2024 | The c.164-1G>A intronic variant results from a G to A substitution one nucleotide upstream from coding exon 3 of the PMS2 gene.
+The c.164-1G>A intronic pathogenic mutation results from a G to A substitution one nucleotide upstream from coding exon 3 of the PMS2 gene.
 This variant has been identified in cis in the literature and likely in cis in our internal cohort with a pathogenic finding in this same gene in multiple individuals with no reported features of constitutional mismatch repair-deficiency, but whose Lynch syndrome-associated tumors demonstrated microsatellite instability and/or loss of PMS2 expression by immunohistochemistry (IHC; Wang Q et al. J Med Genet, 2020 07;57:487-499; Ambry internal data).
 This alteration was identified in a cohort of individuals suspected of having a hereditary colon cancer syndrome undergoing multigene panel testing (Baert-Desurmont S et al. Eur.
 J. Hum.
 Genet.
 2018 11;26:1597-1602).
 This variant is considered to be rare based on population cohorts in the Genome Aggregation Database (gnomAD).
 This nucleotide position is highly conserved in available vertebrate species.
-In silico splice site analysis predicts that this alteration will weaken the native splice acceptor site and will result in the creation or strengthening of a novel splice acceptor site; however, direct evidence is insufficient at this time (Ambry internal data).
+In silico splice site analysis predicts that this alteration will weaken the native splice acceptor site and will result in the creation or strengthening of a novel splice acceptor site.
+RNA studies have demonstrated that this alteration results in abnormal splicing in the set of samples tested (Ambry internal data).
 Another alteration impacting the same acceptor site (c.164-1G>C) has been detected in multiple probands whose Lynch syndrome-associated tumors demonstrated loss of PMS2 expression by IHC (Ambry internal data).
 Alterations that disrupt the canonical splice site are expected to cause aberrant splicing, resulting in an abnormal protein or a transcript that is subject to nonsense-mediated mRNA decay.
-As such, this alteration is classified as likely pathogenic. - |
+Based on the supporting evidence, this variant is interpreted as a disease-causing mutation. -

 Computational scores